Near Marrowbone in Cumberland County, Kentucky — The American South (East South Central)

 Marker series.
 This marker is included in the John Hunt Morgan Heritage Trail in Kentucky marker series.

 Location.
 36° 50.041′ N, 85° 30.97′ W. Marker is near Marrowbone, Kentucky, in Cumberland County.
-Marker is at the intersection of Glasgow Road (Kentucky Route 90) and Roadside Spur Road, on the left when traveling west on Glasgow Road.
-Touch for map.
+Marker is at the intersection of Glasgow Touch for map.
 Marker is in this post office area: Marrowbone KY 42759, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other Skirmish at Norris Branch (approx. 5.9 miles away); Smith Pharmacy (approx. 8.6 miles away); Raiders Entered Here (approx. 8.6 miles away); Lincoln's Father Here (approx. 8.6 miles away); Cumberland County (approx. 8.6 miles away); Morgan On To Ohio (approx. 8.6 miles away); Burkesville Ferry (approx. 9 miles away); Confederate Crossings at Neeley's Ferry (approx. 10 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Skirmish at Norris Branch (approx. 5.9 miles away); Smith Pharmacy (approx. 8.6 miles away); Raiders Entered Here (approx. 8.6 miles away); Lincoln's Father Here (approx. 8.6 miles away); Cumberland County (approx. 8.6 miles away); Morgan On To Ohio (approx. 8.6 miles away); Burkesville Ferry (approx. 9 miles away); Confederate Crossings at Neeley's Ferry (approx. 10 miles away).

 Categories. • War, US Civil •